colin-combe/crosslink-viewer/README.md

 A web based visualisation of cross-link / mass spectrometry data developed by the Rappsilber Laboratory.
 It can be used at [http://crosslinkviewer.org](http://crosslinkviewer.org).

-The contents of this master branch is a work in progress, to download xiNET for local use get the [latest v1.1 release](https://github.com/colin-combe/crosslink-viewer/releases/latest).
+The content of this master branch is a work in progress, to download xiNET for local use get the [latest v1.1 release](https://github.com/colin-combe/crosslink-viewer/releases/latest).

 If you use xiNET in your work please cite: